matttometz/Matt-Tometz-Sport-Science-Portfolio/README.md

 "Helping athletes and coaches take control of their sports story," that's why I'm here.
 As an ex-college baseball player and current Performance Coach/Sport Scientist, I'm extremely proud of the stories I've created.
 Now, how exciting of an opportunity is it to help everyone I interact with make their story worth telling.

-Through combining the subjectivity of coaching, the objectivity of sport science, and the framework of the scientific method,
+The combination of the subjectivity of collaborating with other, the objectivity of sport science, and the framework of the scientific method, data science is the ultimate challenge as professional.

 ---